MSC Seaside accidents and incidents

 |19 January 2019||Other Incidents|

 On January 19, 2019, the ship left PortMiami with additional 250+ VIP passengers participating in the onboard "FCCA PAMAC Cruise Summit 2019" (annually held industry event).
-Among the VIPs were Platinum Members (MSC Voyagers Club / loyalty program's highest tier) and regional stakeholders (travelling with their families and business partners), plus 20+ high-level FCCA executives.
+Among the VIPs were Platinum Members (MSC Voyagers Club/loyalty program's highest tier) and regional stakeholders (traveling with their families and business partners), plus 20+ high-level FCCA executives.
 FCCA stands for "Florida-Caribbean Cruise Association", while PAMAC stands for "Platinum Associate Membership Advisory Council".

 The special event was part of the 7-day Eastern Caribbean cruise (itinerary January 19-26) roundtrip from homeport Miami to San Juan (Puerto Rico), Charlotte Amalie (St Thomas, USVI), Philipsburg (St Maarten) and Nassau (Bahamas).